tonnidas/tonnidas.github.io/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "tonnijuicse@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Tonni Das Jui is a PhD student of Computer Science department at the Baylor University and she is currently working as a graduate research and teaching assistant for Baylor.
+She has completed B.Sc. in Computer Science and Engineering from BRAC University, Bangladesh.

+She has two years experience of working as a lecturer at Leading University, Bangladesh as well as one and a half years of work experience as a teaching assistant at BRAC University.

+She is enthusiastic to work on Machine Learning, Image Processing and Computer Vision research.
+Her interests include working on machine learning model fairness and robustness, model's prediction consistency, etc.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/a.pdf" "newtab" >}}resumé{{< /staticref >}}.